 Take regular breaks

 Some people can just put their heads down and work, work, work until 10 hours have passed.
-This isn't healthy and won't make you more successful.
+It isn't healthy and won't make you more successful.
 Take regular breaks from your desk and stretch.
-If you work all hours without any break, you'll never be as productive.
+If you work all hours without any interruption, you'll never be as productive.
 Set alarms on your mobile or use online tools such as Online Break Reminder as reminders to relax now and again.

 Get outside help